ComputationalGaelic/GaelicDiagrams/docs/spelling.rst

 Consonant Groups
 ----------------

+.. index:: consonants

 Gaelic does not require all of the consonants of the standard Latin alphabet.
 The letters j, k, q, v, w, x, y and z are not used.
 The *aibidil*, the Gaelic alphabet, consists of 18 letters, the five vowels and thirteen consonants: b, c, d, f, g, h, l, m, n, p, r, s, t.

 .. graphviz:: ../gaelic_diagrams/spelling/gaelic_consonants.dot
 	:caption: Gaelic consonants.

+The consonants can be divided into different groups related to pronunciation and spelling rules.

+.. graphviz:: ../gaelic_diagrams/spelling/consonant_groups.dot
+	:caption: Gaelic consonants.

+The main division is determined by *lenition*, a pronunciation change through which certain consonants are softened.
+There are two main groups within those consonants that lenite, those that take the letter ‘h’ and those that do not.
+The group ‘sg sm sp st’ do not lenite at all.
+The letter ‘h’ is effectively a group in itself as it is never used as a letter on its own in Gaelic.
+Lenition is described in greater detail below.

+A smaller distinction lies with the group ‘b f m p’.
+When these letters are found at the start of a word and are preceded by the definite article or a connective that ends in ‘n’, the ‘n’ becomes ‘m’ -- *an* becomes *am* and *gun* becomes *gum*.
+This is also described in greater detail below.

 References
 ++++++++++